 One local high school student is preparing for a big week ahead.

-She's packing her bags and musical instrument and heading to New York City to preform in the Macy's Thanksgiving Day Parade.
+She's packing her bags and musical instrument and heading to New York City to perform in the Macy's Thanksgiving Day Parade.

 Megan Nordstrom is a Senior at Galva High School and is the only student from the inner and outer Quad City area going to the big apple.